top of page

 Making space for movement

-Severe congestion along the site edge revealed the need to expand the public realm.
-By breaking the old compound wall, the design widens the street edge, relieves bottlenecks, and allows the site to participate in easing city movement rather than adding to it.
+Severe congestion along the site edge highlighted the need for a larger public realm.
+By breaking the old compound wall, the design widens the street edge, eases bottlenecks, and allows the site to support city movement rather than add to the strain.

 Formalizing what already exists

-Street vendors and informal markets were not treated as problems to remove, but as systems to support.
-A dedicated vendor zone within the site brings these activities off the road by reducing congestion, improving hygiene, and preserving livelihoods.
+Street vendors and informal markets were seen as systems to support, not remove.
+A dedicated vendor zone brings these activities off the road, reducing congestion while improving hygiene and preserving livelihoods.

 Giving public life a place